guidanoli/yadsl/tester/README.md

 In this folder are `tester.test.c` and `tester.script`, which exemplify the usage of the tester framework, as well as testing its main features, such as parsing and error handling.
 Be sure to consult them for reference.

+## Verbose

+You can also compile the `testerlib` with the flag `_VERBOSE` which allows a more verbose output to help debug with more confidence.